AdamAdamsMusic/NeatRepeat/README.md

 ## Known issues
 - MIDI protocol specification, more specifically the lack of "note instance".
 MIDI only allows sending NoteOn/NoteOff messages, without actual note instances.
 That is understandable – you have one key for every note.
 This functionality – having many instances of the exact same note on the exact same MIDI channel – was not really envisioned, because… *why would you need it*?!
 So when lots of identical messages are sent in quick succession, some may get cut off or hang indefinitely.
-- Re-trigger note being the actual MIDI note in the MIDI clip – that's a limitation of Logic itself and the channel path.
-Since the MIDI FX is in Logic, it accepts all inputs and transforms it using the Scripter.
-Solution for this would be to do the processing BEFORE MIDI signal reaches Logic.
-That is out of scope for this project.

 ## Contributing